graphiti-api/graphiti/guides/why.md

 Resources have attributes (fields) with corresponding types (String, Int, etc).
 We'd probably want to filter and sort by these attributes right?
-We might add some additional filters and sorts, we might want to opt-out of others, but it makes a reasonable baseline to query a Resource by its attributes.
+We might add some additional filters and sorts, we might want to opt-out of others, but querying a Resource by its attributes serves as a reasonable baseline.

 If we have an attribute and it's a `string`, we know we're talking about operators like `suffix` and `prefix`, but an `integer` attribute would want operators like `greater_than` and `less_than`.

 OK, so really we don't need to define *inputs* and *outputs* - those can be assumed by convention.
-What we really need to define is the Resource.
+What we really need to define is the **Resource**.

 Welcome to Graphiti: